 Chapter 80 Referenced Standards.
 This code contains several references to standards that are used to regulate materials and methods of construction.
 Chapter 80 contains a comprehensive list of all standards that are referenced in this code.
-The standards are part of the code to the extent of the reference to the standard (see Section 102.7).
+The standards are part of the code to the extent of the reference to the standard.
 Compliance with the referenced standard is necessary for compliance with this code.
 By providing specifically adopted standards, the construction and installation requirements necessary for compliance with this code can be readily determined.
-The basis for code compliance is, therefore, established and available on an equal basis to the code official, contractor, designer and owner.
+The basis for code compliance is, therefore, established and available on an equal basis to the building official, contractor, designer and owner.

 Chapter 80 is organized in a manner that makes it easy to locate specific standards.
 It lists all of the referenced standards alphabetically by acronym of the promulgating agency of the standard.
 Each agency's standards are then listed in either alphabetical or numeric order based upon the standard identification.
-The list also contains the title of the standard; the edition (date) of the standard referenced; any addenda included as part of the ICC adoption; and the section or sections of this code that reference the standard.
+The list also contains the title of the standard; the edition (date) of the standard referenced; any addenda; and the section or sections of this code that reference the standard.